How the Independent Complaint Panel (ICP) works to help resolve complaints.

 The ICP was originally set up in response to the Government’s Localism Act, designed to increase the influence of local people when decisions are made.
 The Act introduced local complaints panels to look at cases that have exhausted an organisation's internal complaints processes.
 This role is termed the ‘designated person’.

-The ICP has been set up by Places Homes, Chorus Homes, Cotman, Derwent Living, Living Plus, Tuntum Housing Association and Longhurst Group, and consists of customers from all these housing providers.
+The ICP has been set up by Places for People, Places for People Living Plus, and Tuntum Housing Association, and consists of customers from all these housing providers.
 The members are supported by the Tenant Participation Advisory Service to ensure that the process is fully independent and objective.

 Customers join the panel to resolve complaints by helping to mediate an outcome between the housing provider and complainant.
 The members have both skills in complaint handling and experience as tenants and leaseholders.
 This adds a valuable layer to the complaint process and lessens dependence on the Ombudsman.